CoSMoMVPA/CoSMoMVPA/doc/source/ex_dataset_basics.rst

 Set anterior voxels to zero, and display the result.

+Advanced exercise: set all voxels around a center voxel at ``i=80,j=90,i=50`` within a 40-voxel radius to zero, and displauy the result.

 Hint: :ref:`run_anatomical_dataset_basics_skl`

 Solution: :ref:`run_anatomical_dataset_basics` / :pb:`run_anatomical_dataset_basics_`

-Loading datasets with different masks
+Loading datasets with a mask
 +++++++++++++++++++++++++++++++++++++
 Before starting this exercise, please make sure you have read about: